 You can find a group photograph of the young pilot, Fikru Maru, with his fellow squadron pilots, in the following article:

-Despite serving his country in the air force, the communist regime turned against many Ethiopians and massacred hundreds of thousands in the so-called “Red Terror.”
-His two brothers were murdered, and Fikru Maru was also on the genocidal regime’s hit-list, so fled the country in fear of his life, moving to Sweden, where he became a citizen.
+Despite serving his country in the air force, the communist regime, under dictator Mengistu Hailemariam, turned against many Ethiopians and massacred hundreds of thousands in the so-called “Red Terror” campaign of the late 1970s.
+Fikru Maru’s two brothers were murdered by the regime, and he was also on the genocidal regime’s hit-list, so he fled the country in fear of his life, moving to Sweden, where he became a citizen.

 In Sweden, he went to medical school and eventually became a cardiologist.
 For over 35 years he practiced as one of Sweden’s top cardiologists.

 You can go to the following web site for Addis Cardiac Hospital, and click on the “Board of Directors” page, and there you will see a photo of Dr Firku Maru, CEO, happily smiling.
-But for over four years, he has not been able to smile a true smile, and has had no access to the hospital he helped establish, because he has been suffering under terrible conditions in an Ethiopian prison.
+But for over four years, he has suffered incomprehensibly in prison, and has had no access to the hospital he helped establish.

 In 2010, his nightmare with Ethiopia’s appalling and flawed legal system began, when he was arrested while trying to bring essential medical supplies, needed for the new heart hospital, through Addis Ababa’s airport.
 A year later, the charges were dropped, but in 2013 he was re-arrested on a politically motivated charge relating to the previous one.